amirongit/notecode/algebra.md

 #### Coefficient
 - a number next to one or more variables
 #### Constant
-- a plain number which isn't next to a variable, therefor its value never changes
+- a plain number which is not next to a variable, therefor its value never changes
 #### Algebraic expression
 - one or more terms separated by + or - symbols
 #### Simplification of algebraic expressions